colwell-russell/coinbase-competition/README.md

 sam deploy

 Docker Composer notes
+- First build and deploy may need to setup Mongo db.. port is in composer file
 - docker-compose up --build
 - May need to clean out images if you have issue
   - docker images